-STIDSTON swimwear is born from a love of summer, the ocean, creating, and making changes to love our planet (and the people in it) better.
+STIDSTON STUDIO is born from a love of summer, the ocean, creating, and making changes to love our planet (and the people in it) better.

 "Stidston is grounded in ethical manufacturing and using recycled materials because old fishing nets and other post-consumer waste make great swimwear, and look better on you than they do clogging landfills and polluting oceans!", Claire, Founder of Stidston

 Stidston Studio is designed, cut and sewn in Devon UK.
 Handmade in small batches to ensure product waste is kept to a minimum.

 From design to delivery, the aim of STIDSTON is to give you a bold piece of clothing that you love forever, whilst minimising the negative impact on people and the planet.